GEOGRAPHY FOR 2026 & BEYOND

 Picture

-Now start watching and reading the resources above, starting with the National Geographic 360° video and then the 'Cleaning Mount Everest' video followed by the two BBC articles.
+Task 8 - Watch and read the resources below, starting with the National Geographic 360° video and then the 'Cleaning Mount Everest' video followed by the two BBC articles, and the short BBC video.
+Complete the note taking sheet below as you study each of the resources.

 bbc - the poo & wee on everest!